sisrfeng/fastapi/docs/en/docs/tutorial/body.md

 # Request Body

-When you need to send data from a client (let's say, a browser) to your API, you send it as a **request body**.
+When you need to send data from a client
+(let's say,
+a browser)
+to your API,
+you send it as a **request body**.

 A **request** body is data sent by the client to your API.
 A **response** body is the data your API sends to the client.

 Your API almost always has to send a **response** body.
 But clients don't necessarily need to send **request** bodies all the time.

-To declare a **request** body, you use <a href="https://pydantic-docs.helpmanual.io/" class="external-link" target="_blank">Pydantic</a> models with all their power and benefits.
+To ¿declare¿ a **request** body, you use <a href="https://pydantic-docs.helpmanual.io/" class="external-link" target="_blank">Pydantic</a> models with all their power and benefits.

 !!! info
     To send data, you should use one of: `POST` (the more common), `PUT`, `DELETE` or `PATCH`.

     Sending a body with a `GET` request has an undefined behavior in the specifications, nevertheless,
         it is supported by FastAPI,
         only for very complex/extreme use cases.
         As it is discouraged,
             the interactive docs with Swagger UI won't show the documentation for the body when using `GET`, and proxies in the middle might not support it.

 ## Import Pydantic's `BaseModel`